 If the ball lands outside of the court, it is a hitting error, and the other team receives the point and the serve.
 Another way for the attacker to hit the ball out of bounds is if they hit the antenna that sits on top of the net.
-If the ball hits the antenna at all, it is considered out of bounds, and the player has committed an attack error.
+If the ball hits the antenna at all, or their hit crosses the net outside of the antenna. it is considered out of bounds, and the player has committed an attack error.

 If a player hits the ball into the net on their swing, causing the ball to drop to the ground or forcing another player to touch it as a fourth hit, the player has caused an attack error.
 Only three touches are allowed on one side before the ball is sent over the net, so if the hitter is the third touch and the ball goes into the net, it is an automatic attack error.
 However, if the hit is the second touch and it goes into the net, the team still has an opportunity to send it over the net, negating the possible attack error.